fahim-foysal-097/war-card-game/README.md

 ![Logo](war-image.jpg)

-A simplified version of WAR card game
+A simplified version of WAR card game (Simulation)

 ## War
 [War](https://en.wikipedia.org/wiki/War_(card_game)) (also known as Battle in the United Kingdom) is a card game typically played by two players.
 It uses a [standard playing card deck](https://en.wikipedia.org/wiki/Standard_52-card_deck).
 The objective of the game is to win all of the cards.